The Brabant village Oisterwijk and Operation Market-Garden

 III/KG2 with Do.217’s

-On September 3, 1944 the last big attack on the airfield took place.
-Lancaster bombers supported by Mosquito's and Spitfire's attack the airfield and drop their bombs.
-After the bombardment the Mosquito's and Spitfire's attack the aircraft on the ground that were still intact and by using their cannons were able to destroy several of them.
-On September 4, 1944 the remaining German aircraft left into the direction of Germany leaving behind the airfield empty and ground troops begin with the destruction of facilities on the airfield.
-The air defence around the airfield is removed as much as possible and where the Germans were not able to remove them explosives were used to destroy them.
-Large groups of fully loaded vehicles leave the airfield.
-Ammunition and gasoline depots are destroyed with explosives and Camp Prinsenbosch is evacuated.
-Many vehicles in the area and horses and farm vehicles were claimed by the Germans to carry all usable goods from the camp on their way out.
-The buildings in the area were Germans where housed over a long period were blown with explosives but fortunately by talking in on the Germans some were able to prevent the destruction of factories and other important buildings.
+On 3 September 1944 the last big attack on the airfield took place.
+Lancaster bombers supported by Mosquito's and Spitfire's attacked and bombed the airfield.
+After the Lancasters were gone Mosquito's and Spitfire's again attacked and some of the remaining aircraft on the ground that had survived the first attack were destroyed.
+On 4 September 1944 the remaining German aircraft left Gilze-Rijen and returned back to Germany leaving behind an empty airfield.
+Around that time the Germans started with the destruction of most of the facilities.
+The air defence around the airfield was removed as much as possible and where the Germans were not able to remove their anti-aircraft guns explosives were used to destroy them.
+Convoys with fully loaded vehicles left the airfield.
+Ammunition and gasoline depots were destroyed with explosives and Camp Prinsenbosch was evacuated.
+Many vehicles, horses and farm vehicles in the area were claimed so to carry all the usable goods from the camp on their way out.
+The buildings in the area where Germans were housed were destroyed with explosives.
+Fortunately, some civilians were able to talk the Germans out of the destruction of factories and other important buildings.

-One could see it was a hasty retread because the Allied ground forces were already in Northern Belgium.
-The retread of the Germans was a relief to the population around the airfield because there were no more German aircraft on Gilze-Rijen but more important the period of the bombing of the airfield was fortunately in the past.
-The days that followed were calm with the air filled with slowly over flying Allied aircraft without the fear of being fired at by the German anti-aircraft batteries that disappeared or had been destroyed.
-At one moment all looks so quiet and deserted on the airfield that many people were unable to resist the temptation to go and take a look on the airfield.
-A lot of stuff appeared to be left behind and the people started to take home every thing that they could find that was of use.
-Rumours spread fast around the villages near the airfield that in Camp Prinsenbosch and on the airfield lots of usable goods, German army gear, household goods, and even food could be found.
-But the people did not yet realise that the Germans were still the boss in this area and a few days later a German regulation decided that all the stuff taken away from the airfield and from Camp Prinsenbosch had to be returned or else two civilians would be shot as a reprisal.
+One could see it was a hasty retreat, because the Allied ground forces were already in northern Belgium.
+The retreat by the Germans was a relief to the population around the airfield because there were no more German aircraft on Gilze-Rijen.
+More important, the period of the bombing of the airfield was fortunately in the past.
+The days that followed were calm with the air filled with slowly over flying Allied aircraft.
+There was no fear anymore of being fired at by the German anti-aircraft batteries.
+Those had disappeared or had been destroyed.
+At one moment everything seemed so quiet and deserted in the area that many people were unable to resist the temptation to go and take a look on the airfield.
+A lot of stuff appeared to be left behind and the people started to take home everything that they could find that was of use.
+Rumours spread around fast in the villages arround the airfield that at Camp Prinsenbosch and on the airfield lots of usable goods could be found.
+Things as German army gear, but also household goods, and even food could be found.
+The Dutch did not yet realise that the Germans were still in control in the area, and not surprisingly a few days later the Germans ordered that all the goods taken from the airfield and from Camp Prinsenbosch had to be returned or else two civilians would be shot as reprisal.
 Part of the civilian population obeyed to this order.
-It is during these last few days dangerous for everyone and especially for men who are outside in the streets because the Germans arrest all the men they find to make them dig tank traps and other defences for the Germans.
-A curfew was set and being together in groups of five or more persons was forbidden.
-In the early days of September 1944 it was clear to see by the nervous way the Germans acted that the Allies were closing in.
-But the Germans were holding out against the allies at the Albert Canal in Belgium.
-Hundreds of bombers and fighter aircraft passed Gilze-Rijen on a daily basis without resistance from anti-aircraft fire from the airfield.
-On September 11 and 12 the destruction of buildings and infrastructure at the airfield proceeds.
-The entire two day’s explosions of dynamite charges should could be heard.

 Junkers Ju.188